 Join the free monthly Café Conversations at Blackstar Coffee in West End!

-On the last Friday of every month (except December) the PaCSIA team hosts a free Café Conversation at Blackstar Roastery in West End.
+On the first Friday of every month the PaCSIA team hosts a free Café Conversation at Blackstar Roastery in West End.
 The topics change every month and often revolve around understandings of community, change or difference.
 Café Conversations provide safe spaces to discuss political, environmental and social issues in constructive and creative ways.

 Where?
 Blackstar Roastery, 44 Thomas St, West End.